kmrozewski-kainos/python-7zip/README.md

-# PoC of unpacking 7zip files from python with p7zip library
+Unzips 7zip archives/files (also password encrypted) from python with p7zip library

 # Prerequisites
 * Python 2.7